 Inspired by the geometric complexities of the Persian “Muqarnas” vaults, Infiloolion is a striking steel structure comprising a looping grid inscribed in a cube.
 The bright orange steel grid was conceived in Grasshopper and loops in a precise, structurally conscious curvature in what could be described as an inverted, sinusoidal, folding grid.

-Project Title: Mirror Pavilion (Samara State Technical University)
+Project Title: Mirror Pavilion (Samara State Technical University - Architecture and Civil Engineering Institute)

-Students: Vladislav Khokhlov, Arseny Samogorov, Kirill Sidorov, Alexander Starostin
+Students: Vladislav Kondrashov, Arseny Samogorov, Kirill Sidorov, Alexander Starostin

 Located on the bank of a river, the Mirror Pavilion was built for Volgafest 2017.
 This reflective form is intended to promote silent contemplation and manipulate the boundary between nature and shelter.
 The wooden structure is open on one end and includes a slim yellow door on the other.